alramirezca/ATRACKCS/README.md

 ## Installation

-Recommend building the Python environment using [Anaconda](https://www.anaconda.com/distribution/).
+It is recommended to build the Python environment using [Anaconda](https://www.anaconda.com/distribution/).
 Installation may take several minutes.

 ### Create conda environment using environment file